 Who we are

-Established in 1996 and funded in partnership by the Department of Foreign Affairs and Trade (DFAT) and ANU, DPA is the leading international centre for applied multidisciplinary research and analysis concerning contemporary state, society and governance issues in Melanesia and the broader Pacific.
+Established in 1996 and funded in partnership by the Department of Foreign Affairs and Trade (DFAT) and ANU, the Department of Pacific Affairs (DPA) – formerly the State, Society and Governance in Melanesia Program – is the leading international centre for applied multidisciplinary research and analysis concerning contemporary governance issues in Melanesia and the broader Pacific.
 Situated within the Coral Bell School of Asia Pacific Affairs, DPA seeks to set the international standard for scholarship on the region.

-In 2018, 22 years since its inception, DPA comprises over 60 research active scholars, with a staffing profile of 21 academics, bolstered by 15 emeriti or honorary appointees and 26 PhD scholars.
+DPA comprises over 60 research active scholars, with a staffing profile of 21 academics, supported by 15 visiting fellows and 30 PhD scholars.
+Over the past decade the unit has evolved into a fully integrated university department, undertaking a comprehensive suite of research, education and outreach activities.
 DPA’s strengths lie in its critical mass of expertise and knowledge, the applied and long-term nature of its research, its extensive engagement with policy communities in the region, its demonstrated commitment to research training and research capacity building, and its position within a leading international university.

-DPA is a member of the Pacific Research Program (PRP).
-The PRP, launched on 1 October 2017, is a consortium led by DPA and including the ANU’s Development Policy Centre and the Lowy Institute.
-Co-funded by DFAT and the consortium partners’ parent bodies, the PRP is a four-year program designed to be a globally pre-eminent centre of excellence for research on the Pacific that:
+The Pacific Research Program (PRP) is managed by a consortium led by DPA and including the ANU’s Development Policy Centre and the Lowy Institute.
+Co-funded by DFAT and the consortium partners’ parent bodies, the PRP is designed to be a globally pre-eminent centre of excellence for research on the Pacific that:

 - Plays a central role in fostering and facilitating a strong and vibrant Pacific-Australia-New Zealand-wide network of research on the Pacific;

 - Is connected to Australia’s broader engagement with the Pacific and fosters a greater knowledge and understanding of the Pacific among the Australian community;